-I was told tomatoes were the easiest thing to grow in the garden and so I grew a lot.
+I was told tomatoes were the easiest thing to grow in the garden, and so I grew a lot.
 All the tomatoes.
-I did the same last summer but the problem last summer was that they were the worst-tasting tomatoes I’ve ever had.
-They were sour, and tart and just not good.
+I did the same last summer, but the problem was that they were the worst-tasting tomatoes I’ve ever had.
+They were sour and tart and just not good.
 The only thing worse than not producing any food in your food garden is producing bad-tasting food.
-So I created this soup recipe to turn my bad-tasting tomatoes into an absolutely rich, flavourful, satisfying roasted tomato soup.
+So, I created this soup recipe to turn my bad-tasting tomatoes into an absolutely rich, flavourful, and satisfying roasted tomato soup.

 Turn lemons into lemonade and sour tomatoes into smokey soup!

 I first made this soup with the aforementioned #tomatofail patch.
 I have since made it with really amazing tomatoes and the flavour has only improved.
 This gives me confidence that even if you should choose to splurge on those tasteless foam-like tomatoes you find in the supermarket in January, you’ll still have an amazing outcome.

 Also, we need to eat more cooked tomatoes.
 Though I typically save my nutrition lessons these days for my job over at the Academy of Culinary Nutrition and the Today Is The Day Podcast, here’s a little culinary nutrition refresher for you:

 Health Benefits of Tomatoes

 Tomatoes are amazing sources of lycopene.
 This is a phytonutrient found in most red fruits and veggies, that offers sun-protective benefits and can help lower the risk of prostate cancer.
 When heated, like in the cooking of tomatoes, the lycopene content increases and it is more readily absorbed.